viveksinghggits/akcess/README.md

 Available Commands:
-  allow       Allow the access to the resources completion  Generate the autocompletion script for the specified shell delete      Delete the kubernetes resources that were made speicifc allow command help        Help about any command list        List the number of times we ran the allow command version     Print the version of akcess
+  allow       Allow the access to the resources completion  Generate the autocompletion script for the specified shell delete      Delete the kubernetes resources that were made specific allow command help        Help about any command list        List the number of times we ran the allow command version     Print the version of akcess